The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

-Let us now compute the energy of these geometries.
-Multiplying the equation \eqref{extcond3} by $r_0/\lambda$ and using \eqref{extcond4} and \eqref{defThl} we get that the energy variation around the near-extremal geometry is given by \bea \slash \delta \mathcal Q_{\p_t} = T^{near-ext} \delta \cS_{ext}\, , \eea where the extremal entropy $\cS_{ext}$ can be expressed in terms of the near-horizon quantities as \eqref{SEinstein}.
-We denote the variation by $\slash \delta$ to emphasize that the energy is not the exact variation of a quantity unless $T^{near-ext}$ is constant or $\cS_{ext}$ is fixed (which would then lead to zero energy).
-The charge $\slash \delta \mathcal Q_{\p_t}$ is therefore a heat term which does not define a conserved energy.
-Since our derivation of the formula \eqref{heat} was rather indirect, we checked that it is correct for the AdS-Kerr-Newman family of black holes by computing the energy variation directly using the Lagrangian charges defined in \cite{Barnich:2007bf,Compere:2007az,Compere:2009dp}.
+Let us now compute the energy.
+Multiplying Eq.~\eqref{extcond3} by $r_0/\lambda$ and using \eqref{extcond4} and \eqref{defThl}, we get that the energy variation around the near-extremal geometry is given by \be \slash \delta \mathcal Q_{\p_t} = T^{\mathrm{near-ext}} \delta \cS_{\ext}\, , \ee where the extremal entropy $\cS_{\ext}$ can be expressed in terms of the near-horizon quantities as~\eqref{SEinstein}\epubtkFootnote{Since the derivation of the formula~\eqref{heat} was rather indirect, we checked that it is correct for the Kerr--Newman--AdS family of black holes by computing the energy variation directly using the Lagrangian charges defined in~\cite{Barnich:2007bf,Compere:2007az,Compere:2009dp}.}.
+Since $T^{\mathrm{near-ext}}$ is independent from the near-horizon quantities at extremality, the energy is not an exact quantity as long as $T^{\mathrm{near-ext}}$ is allowed to be varied, which we emphasize by using the notation $\slash \delta$.
+In other words, for general variations, the charge $\slash \delta \mathcal Q_{\p_t}$ is a heat term, which does not define a conserved energy.
+Requiring the energy to be defined, we need to fix $T^{\mathrm{near-ext}}$ and the energy is then given by $T^{\mathrm{near-ext}} \cS_{ext}$ which is fixed.
+This implies that different temperatures or equivalently different energies define distinct boundary conditions in the near-horizon region.